Flags of Our Fathers (film): Plot

 Doc, Ira, and Rene are sent home as part of the seventh bond tour.
-When they arrive to a hero's welcome in Washington, DC, Doc notices Hank's mother isn't on the list of mothers of the dead flag raisers.
+When they arrive to a hero's welcome in Washington, DC, Doc notices Hank's mother is on the list of mothers of the dead flag raisers.
 Ira denounces the bond drive as a farce.
 Bud Gerber of the Treasury Department reprimands the men, telling them if the bond drive fails to raise money, the U.S. will abandon the Pacific and their sacrifices will be for nothing.
 The three agree not to admit Hank wasn't in the photograph.

-As the drive continues, Ira grows increasingly guilt-ridden, faces discrimination as a Native American, and descends into alcoholism.
+As the drive continues, Ira grows increasingly guilt ridden, faces discrimination as a Native American, and descends into alcoholism.
 After throwing up one night in front of General Alexander Vandegrift, commandant of the Marine Corps, Ira is sent back to his unit and the bond drive continues without him.

 After the war, the three survivors return home.
 Ira struggles with alcoholism and is never able to escape his unwanted fame.
 After finishing a prison sentence he hitchhikes over 1,300 miles to Texas to tell Harlon Block's family their son was indeed in the photograph.
 In 1954, the USMC War Memorial is dedicated and the three flag raisers see each other one last time.
 Ira is found dead a year later from exposure after a night of drinking.
 Doc visits Iggy's mother but lies about the nature of his death.
 Rene fails to capitalize on the job opportunities offered him during the bond drive and spends the rest of his life as a janitor.
 Doc finds success running his own funeral home.
 In 1994, on his deathbed, he tells his story to his son, James.